18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 Typical Meal in Lyon with Quenelle by Authentic Food Quest

-Imagine a trip to a historical city with a rich past, delicious wine tours in Rhone Valley and gourmet French cuisine.
-You have a foodie vacation worthy to salivate about.
+Imagine a trip to a historical city with a rich history, delicious wine tours in Rhone Valley, and gourmet French cuisine.
+You have a foodie vacation worthy of salivating about.

-The breathtaking scenery, sites steeped in history, vineyards, food markets and culinary adventures make it a top foodie destination.
+Lyon’s breathtaking scenery, sites steeped in history, vineyards, food markets, and culinary adventures make it one of the top foodie destinations.

-Referred to as the “Gastronomic Capital of the World ” since 1935, Lyon has over 20 Michelin star restaurants.
+Referred to as the “Gastronomic Capital of the World” since 1935, Lyon has over 20 Michelin-starred restaurants.

-While the most famous restaurant is Paul Bocuse, there are several traditional eateries to try the local foods.
+While the most famous restaurant is Paul Bocuse, there are several traditional eateries where you can try local foods.

 Known as “Bouchons Lyonnais” you’ll enjoy, as we did, scrumptious regional fare that should be part of your foodie vacation.